leightontipene95/StarSeeker/README.md

 ## Final Thoughts

 I really enjoyed working on this project.
 I loved the freedom to go in any direction I wanted.
 I genuinely enjoy this work and jump at any opportunity to get some smooth animations in there.
 This has been a personal goal for me.
 I animated the bigger animations in Figma and converted to lottie/json, using tools to convert the KHC logo into vectors and working away, this is great because these animations could be blown up onto billboards and still hold the same quality, I think the whole intro animation ended up as like 65KB all up 🤯.

 I think it's these micro interactions and little things that users down-right demand these days and all add up to the whole user experience.
 It's the difference between DuoLingo and any other language-learning app - just that little bit extra polished.
 The app looks great on my iPad too although I did build the intro animations intended for mobile so would need to readjust this also.

 Lots of things I would like to add to this app but hopefully this is enough to demonstrate some of my experience and how I like to work.
 Looking forward to meeting with you.
 If you have any trouble please just contact me.
 Also there are limitations with the Expo Go build.
-The sound effects seem to be on/off (imagine a whoosh -> key/lock click for the KHC logo)and notifications are limited.
+The sound effects seem to be on/off (imagine a whoosh → key/lock click for the KHC logo) and notifications are limited.

-## Some AI Tools I Used
+## AI Tools I Used

-CANVA AI - For design inspiration and mockups Vectorizer.AI - For converting KHC logo to vectors CoPilot in VSCode - Boilerplate code, comments and tab autocomplete
+- **CANVA AI** - For design inspiration and mockups
+- **Vectorizer.AI** - For converting KHC logo to vectors
+- **CoPilot in VSCode** - Boilerplate code, comments and tab autocomplete

 ## Learn More